18F/cfpb-eprocurement/_procurements/_template.md

     # 2. a "date" in YYYY-MM-DD form
     date: 2016-08-04

+# a milestone is a list of high level groupings for tasks
+milestones:
+  # each milestone has:
+  # a unique identifier
+  - id: 1
+    # a name to be displayed to the user
+    name: "xyz milestone"
+    # the list of actors who are currently involved in the milestone
+    actors: [Merav, Cindy]
 # tasks is a list of tasks
 tasks:
   # each task has: